plops/c-mera-ulisp/README.md

 One thing I learned is that the style of ulisp is not type safe.
 It is very easy to confuse a number object for an object of symbol type.
-It think the best approach to ensure functional correctness is to implement a test cases for many of the functions.
+It think the best approach to ensure functional correctness is to implement test cases for as many of the functions as possible.

 Another issue with Lisp, that I haven't really thought about before is real-time performance.
 The current code does not seem to be